 Johnson Insurance needs your vote by August 31 to win $10,000 for Cognition.
 Read about their amazing dedication to providing interactive, community spaces for people of all ages to come together through play, exploration and creative growth.
-Then vote for them by using the social media share buttons or by leaving a comment when you reach the end of their story.

 They say knowledge is power.
 But for the small town of Mocksville, North Carolina, knowledge is much more than that.
 It’s a driving force for community, togetherness and growth.